-In the long run, our stylized model allocates something of the order $\approx 20\%$ of labor and a majority of spending to movement building, which emphasizes its importance.
-Vast as Bill Gates' fortune may be, it is likely that most of his altruistic impact probably comes from the even greater billions which others have donated because of his Giving Pledge.
-On that note, spending numbers for the Giving Pledge are not readily available, and it is unclear what amount of effort it takes to persuade a billionaire to part with half of their fortune for philanthropic causes, but it might not be surprising if the Giving Pledge's budget was too low.
+On the other hand, vast as Bill Gates' fortune may be, it is likely that most of his altruistic impact comes from the even greater billions which others have donated because of his Giving Pledge.
+On that note, spending numbers for the Giving Pledge are not readily available, and it is unclear what amount of effort it takes to persuade a billionaire to part with half of their fortune for philanthropic causes, but it might not be surprising if the Giving Pledge' budget was too low.

 The timelines we consider, 1000 to 10000 years are such that for a social movement following the optimal path outlined in our stylized model, the aim should be to belong to the reference class of major religions and systems of thought, such as Zoroastrianism, Christianity or Confucianism.
-As such, spending most of a social movement's capital within a generation, as Open Philanthropy, a major organization within the "Effective Altruism" ecosystem, intends to do, would in our model leave much utility on the table.
+As such, spending most of a social movement' capital within a generation, as Open Philanthropy, a major organization within the "Effective Altruism" ecosystem, intends to do, would in our model leave much utility on the table.
 Similarly, some aspiring effective altruists occasionally express the desire to "Keep EA weird"; our model suggests this is suboptimal.
+Yet scholars such as Samo Burja speculate that an organization aiming to be long-lived would do well by becoming secluded and devoid of power, like in the case of Mount Athos in Greece [12].
+This tension has yet to be resolved.